 A collaborative initiative of Monash Health, Monash University and Hudson Institute of Medical Research, MHTP strengthens links between education and training, basic and clinical research, and patient care.
 Enhancing translational research capabilities, MHTP expedites discovery and innovation to deliver world-leading healthcare in Melbourne's southeast.

-AMREP is a leading centre integrating biomedical and clinical research, education and health care.
-AMREP is a collaborative partnership between Alfred Health, Monash University, Baker Institute and Diabetes Institute, Burnet Institute, La Trobe University and Deakin University.
+Alfred Research Alliance is a leading centre integrating biomedical and clinical research, education and health care.
+Alfred Research Alliance is a collaborative partnership between Alfred Health, Monash University, Baker Institute and Diabetes Institute, Burnet Institute, La Trobe University and Deakin University.